Sotaos-Gabe/Sotaos-Gabe/README.md

 Sotaos-Gabe stands for State Of The Art Open Source GenAI for Business Engine.
 Our vision is to enable generative AI and robots serve multiple industries.

+We train industrial LLMs based on open source LLMs, such as DeepSeek, Qwen, etc. with industrial specific corpus to address industrial specific needs.
+On top of our industrial LLMs or public LLMs, we develop AI Agents to enhance productivity, streamline operations, and enable intelligent decision-making.

 ## Importance of Industrial LLM

 The emergence of Large Language Models (LLMs) has revolutionized the way industries approach automation, decision-making, and knowledge management.
 These models, trained on vast datasets, possess the ability to understand and generate human-like text across various domains.
 In industrial contexts, LLMs are being leveraged for tasks such as predictive maintenance, process optimization, supply chain management, and customer support.